gmsanchezgaray/github-finder/README.md

 ## 🔍 GitHub Finder App

 > Profile finder application, built with [React](https://es.reactjs.org).
 A better look at your GitHub profile!
-Includes profile bio, repositories, status, followers, followers and where you work.
+Includes profile bio, repositories, status, followers, following and where you work.

 ## 🚀 Demo